Hey Kids (Start Here)

 Newton looks back at him in silence with a slight and portentous quirk of his brows.

 Dear Dr. Geiszler, the message begins.
-Please be advised that due to the resources required for the scheduled completion of the Costal Wall, we have regretfully elected to shift funding from your current scientific endeavors to other projects deemed higher priority at this time.
-After careful review by the Financial Allocations Branch of the PPDC, we have determined that your current operating budget will be reduced by seventy-five percent.
+Be advised that due to the resources required for the scheduled completion of the Coastal Wall, we have regretfully elected to shift funding from your current scientific endeavors to other projects deemed higher priority at this time.
+After careful review by the Financial Allocations Branch, we have determined your current operating budget will be reduced by seventy-five percent.
 Your subdivision will fuse with its sister subdivision, creating a single budget for the single department known as K-Science.

-Further details on this merge and subsequent budgetary changes will be explained to you and to Dr. Gottlieb at a Reallocation Meeting next week.
-At this juncture, you should be preparing your staff for this departmental downsizing.
-Regretfully, we will only have sufficient funding to retain positions for two science staff members within the entire division—yourself and Dr. Gottlieb.
+Further details on this merge and additional forthcoming budgetary changes will be explained to you and to Dr. Gottlieb at a Reallocation Meeting next week.
+Please prepare your staff for the expectation of departmental downsizing.
+Regretfully, we will only have sufficient funding to retain positions for two science staff members—yourself and Dr. Gottlieb.

 “I have not been contacted yet,” Hermann says, hating the hope in his own voice.

-Newton drops his eyes and then collapses into a seat on the opposite side of Hermann’s desk, wordlessly throwing up a hand as if to ask, ‘and what do you think that means?’
+Newton drops his eyes and collapses into a seat on the opposite side of Hermann’s desk, wordlessly throwing up a hand as if to ask, “And how much do you think that means?”

 It means nothing.

-Hermann sits forward, thrusting the heels of his hands against his eyes, unable to yet feel the full despair that hangs hangs over him, waiting to crush him to death in the long term.
+Hermann sits forward, thrusting the heels of his hands against his eyes, unable to feel the full despair that hangs over him.
+It’s enough to crush him to death in the long term.
 Possibly, in the medium term.
 Possibly in the short term.
-Possibly right in this very moment.
-He is not certain how he is supposed to accomplish any of this; his staff has already been stripped down and stripped down and stripped down until there is nothing left; he’s working with only a single tech—how is he supposed to—Newton cannot perform his experiments without technical help, it is literally impossible—how does anyone expect that anything might be accomplished under conditions such as these; they ask too much without being cognizant of asking anything at all; they do not understand
+He is supposed to accomplish any of this?
+His staff has already been stripped down and stripped down and stripped down until there’s nothing left; he’s working with a single tech—how is he supposed to—Newton cannot perform his experiments without technical help, it is literally impossible—how does anyone expect that anything might be accomplished under conditions such as these; they ask too much without being cognizant of asking anything at all; they do not understand—

 Newton is speaking.

-Newton, it seems, has been speaking for quite some time, but a particular phrase breaks through Hermann’s iterating despair.
+Newton has likely been speaking for quite some time, but a particular phrase breaks through Hermann’s iterating despair.

 “—not freak out about this; it’s not productive.
 I—”